marioparaschiv/nullbyte/README.md

 - Process ID is a number
 - Patterns is an array
 - Process ID is a valid running process

+If `matchOne` is not specified or is false the following is also required:

 - All patterns are successfuly found in memory (if one doesn't get found, nullbyte will deem the patch unsuccessful, even if one pattern was patched)